HanseltimeIndustries/pkgtest/docs/1-getting-started.md

 #### [--modType]

-!!! note

-    This does not create new test projects, it only filters the test projects that would be created via that config file.

 This will only run the test suites that match the moduleType that you want.

 Example: `--modType commonjs` will only run any projects configured as `commonjs`

 #### [--pkgManager]

-!!! note

-    This does not create new test projects, it only filters the test projects that would be created via that config file.

 This will only run the test suites that match the packageManager types that you want.